 One of the things best things about being on the coast is the edge feeling of only three directions you can go without getting wet.
 I didn’t realise how much I liked this feeling until I moved inland and suddenly found myself with four directions.
 Very disconcerting.
 I manage by more or less ignoring East but I have to admit it isn’t the same.

 Writing is a way of remembering.
 Now that I am inland and missing my lovely edges, I send my characters to the places I cannot go.
 Then, for the time that I am writing, I am back there again.
-Its one of the perks of the job!”
+It’s one of the perks of the job!”

 About the Author: Hilary McKay was born in Boston, Lincolnshire and is the eldest of four girls.
 From a very early age she read voraciously and grew up in a household of readers.
 Hilary says of herself as a child “I anaesthetised myself against the big bad world with large doses of literature.
 The local library was as familiar to me as my own home.”